nazarepiedady/svelte-docs-pt/documentation/docs/04-compiler-and-api/03-server-side-component-api.md

 ---
-title: 'API - Componente do Lado do Servidor'
+title: 'Componente do Servidor'
 ---

+> Nesta seção apresentaremos a API do Componente do Lado do Servidor.

 ```js
 // @noErrors